vHugoObject/dotfiles/README.md

 # My dotfiles
-My config files for .zsh on MacOS
+My config files for zsh on MacOS.